electric-sql/pglite/docs/docs/orm-support.md

 ## Drizzle

-[Drizzle](https://orm.drizzle.team) is a TypeScript ORM with support for many datbases include PGlite.
+[Drizzle](https://orm.drizzle.team) is a TypeScript ORM with support for many databases include PGlite.
 Features include:

-- A declarative realtional query API
+- A declarative relational query API
 - An SQL-like query builder API
 - Migrations

-To use PGlite with Drizzle just wrap you PGlite instance with a `drizzle()` call:
+To use PGlite with Drizzle, wrap you PGlite instance with a `drizzle()` call:

 ```sh
 npm i drizzle-orm @electric-sql/pglite